Kina Securities Limited

 Worked Example

-This company generated $-338M in free cash flow — cash left after operating costs and capital expenditure.
-Negative FCF means the company is consuming more cash than it generates.
+This company generated $84M in free cash flow — cash left after operating costs and capital expenditure.
+Positive FCF means dividends are funded by real cash generation.

 How to Interpret